dictcp/uplex-varnish-k8s-ingress/docs/ref-req-disposition.md

   ``action`` is ``synth``.
 Required for ``synth``, and ignored for other values of ``action``. ``status`` MUST be in the range 200 to 599, inclusive.

+* ``reason``: if present, and if the ``action`` is ``synth``, ``reason`` is the "reason string" that appears in the HTTP response line.
+The reason string is, for example, "OK" in response status "200 OK", or "Not Found" in "404 Not Found".
+By default, Varnish sets the standard reason string for a standard HTTP status code, or "Unknown HTTP Status" for a non-standard status.

 It is not possible to use ``action`` to specify branching to a VCL label.